Understanding how your plumbing system works can be a challenging thing to learn!

 2. ABS Pipes

 For vents and drainage systems, ABS pipes are the best choice.
 ABS pipes are not very different from PVC pipes.
-However, they are more durable than PVC pipes and are also resistant to colder temperatures.
-When trying to identify ABS pipes, look out for the ones that are black in colour.
+However, they are more durable than PVC pipes and resistant to colder temperatures.
+When trying to identify ABS pipes, look out for the black ones.

-ABS pipes are great for external use but are not a very popular choice in newer houses.
+ABS pipes are great for external use but are not popular in newer houses.
 One issue with ABS pipes is that they tend to warp when exposed to ultraviolet rays, and that is why they cannot be installed under direct sunlight.

 3. Copper Pipes

-There are many varieties of copper pipes in terms of size, which makes them a popular choice to this day.
-The problem with copper pipes is that they can be more expensive than some of the other pipes available.
+There are many varieties of copper pipes in terms of size, making them a popular choice.
+The problem with copper pipes is that they can be more expensive than some other pipes available.
 In addition to this, they are not considered environment-friendly.

 4. PEX Pipes

 These pipes are great to use for the entire house’s water supply as they do not corrode or rust, which means that the water flowing in them is clean.
-It is a plastic tube that is very flexible and can be used in tight spaces and corners, unlike PVC pipes that are rigid.
+It is a plastic tube that is very flexible and can be used in tight spaces and corners, unlike rigid PVC pipes.

-It has specific colour codes for different temperatures of water which makes it easy to organise and also identify once installed in the house.
+It has specific colour codes for different water temperatures, which makes it easy to organise and identify once installed in the house.

 5. Galvanised Pipes